kutyel/kutyel-hakyll/src/posts/2023-03-01-elm-to-haskell-part3.md

 ## Acknowledgements

 Special thanks to [@forensor](https://twitter.com/Forensor) and other readers that have encouraged me to continue the series.
+Kudos to [Aaron VonderHaar](https://twitter.com/avh4) and to [Mark Karpov](https://markkarpov.com/about.html) for creating and maintaining `elm-format` and `ormolu` respectively! 🙌🏻

 Thanks again to [@serras](https://twitter.com/trupill) for technical proofreading this post again (he single-handedly wrote an [entire book](https://leanpub.com/book-of-monads) exclusively about `Monad`s after all 🫡) and remember! **Always be nice** to each other online and have in mind that we are all in different learning paths in our lives and that we can help each other out by giving _constructive feedback_, rather than trying to [destroy people's hopes and dreams](https://twitter.com/FlavioCorpa/status/1629225727852789762?s=20). 😅